Jack Daulton is a popular lecturer on the cultural

 Hinduism, and Islam.
 Jack is also an attorney with a focus on international law relating to the preservation and conservation of the world’s cultural heritage.
 In a widely reported 1995 federal case, he recovered a thousand-year-old sculpture that had been stolen from a temple in Southeast Asia.

 Pulitzer Prize–winning photographer Jay Dickman has worked in photojournalism for more than 40 years, covering topics as diverse as the war in El Salvador, the Olympics, national political conventions, six Super Bowls, and the 40th anniversary of the bombing of Hiroshima.
 Among his more than 25 assignments for the National Geographic Society, Jay has lived for three months in a Stone Age village in Papua New Guinea and spent a week under the Arctic ice in a nuclear attack sub.
-A popular photo instructor and expedition leader, he has also published five books and numerous articles for National Geographic Traveler, LIFE, Condé Nast Traveler, Time, Sports Illustrated, and Forbes.
+A popular photo instructor and expedition leader, he has also published five books and numerous articles for National Geographic, LIFE, Condé Nast Traveler, Time, Sports Illustrated, and Forbes.
 Having photographed in over 100 countries, the Asian continent remains one of his favorite areas.

 Jan Nijman is Distinguished University Professor in Geosciences and Director of the Urban Studies Institute at Georgia State University.
 Jan has been affiliated with National Geographic for more than 15 years, as a member of the Geographic’s Committee for Research & Exploration and as Chair of the Society’s Global Exploration Fund in Europe.
 He has traveled the globe in support of Society-funded projects in research, conservation, and exploration.
 The author of five books and more than a hundred other publications, his expertise is in urban and regional development and the history of world cities.
 A Dutch native, Jan speaks five languages and has received numerous awards including the Nystrom Prize and a Guggenheim Fellowship.
 Jan lives in Atlanta and Amsterdam.